GURPS Cyberpunk

-GURPS Cyberpunk is a genre toolkit for cyberpunk-themed role-playing games set in a near-future dystopia, such as that envisioned by William Gibson in his influential novel Neuromancer.
-It was published in 1990 after a significant delay caused by the original draft being a primary piece of evidence in Steve Jackson Games, Inc. v.
+GURPS Cyberpunk is a cyberpunk sourcebook for the GURPS (Generic Universal Role-Playing System), written by Loyd Blankenship, and published by Steve Jackson Games in 1990.
+The original draft was a primary piece of evidence in Steve Jackson Games, Inc. v.
 United States Secret Service.

-In 1993, GURPS Cyberpunk Adventures — a collection of three RPG scenarios in the GURPS Cyberpunk line — won the Origins Award for Best Roleplaying Adventure of 1992.
+In 1993, GURPS Cyberpunk Adventures, a collection of three RPG scenarios in the GURPS Cyberpunk line, won the Origins Award for Best Roleplaying Adventure of 1992.

-Unlike most commercially successful books from the third edition of the game, there is currently no Cyberpunk sourcebook for its fourth edition, as of 2024.
-Similar rules for advanced technology can be found in GURPS Ultra-Tech, from gadgets to cyberwear, but there aren't, for example, rules for netrunning which are essential for such games.

 Contents

 Besides the main chapters detailed below, GURPS Cyberpunk contains a glossary of common cyberpunk terms, an index, and a bibliography of relevant media.